Lies of P: Development and release

 Lies of P was developed by Neowiz and Round8 Studio led by Choi Ji-won.
 Round8 Studio, known for the free-to-play MMORPG Bless Unleashed (2020), was founded in South Korea as a mobile game developer, but sought to pursue larger projects.
 Together with Neowiz, known for developing games as a service, the companies saw Lies of P as an opportunity to diversify both their own portfolios and the South Korean video game industry in general, which is mostly focused on mobile games with microtransactions.
 Development began around 2020.
 Within two years, the team expanded from 60 to 100 people.

 The narrative was inspired by Carlo Collodi's 1883 novel, The Adventures of Pinocchio, which is in the public domain.
-Choi stated that the studio chose a story with this status to allow for creative expression within the Soulslike genre.
+Choi stated that the studio chose a story with this status to allow for creative expression within the soulsborne subgenre.
 Having an established story foundation early in development allowed the team to focus on their own interpretation and execution.
 The game was also influenced by the Belle Époque, a period in European history at the turn of the 19th and 20th centuries marked by progress in science and technology.
 The developers considered this period unique due to its lack of representation in other games.
 Choi noted that during the prototyping phase, the team experimented with various European architectural styles, but the Belle Époque caught their attention with its combination of "romance, turmoil, cultural resurgence, and prosperity."
 These elements reflected the studio's intention to depict the transformation of Krat, the setting of Lies of P, from prosperity to decline.
 Choi added that the design was generally inspired by the developers' travels throughout Europe.